 Calling all blondes: bronde hair is exactly what you're looking for!
 Bronde is one of the latest hair color trends that incorporates both blonde and brunette hues for a look that provides the best of both worlds.
 Read all about it in our article, All About Bronde Hair: What You Need to Know About This Trendy Hair Color.

 Remember, once you’ve achieved your perfect hair color, you’ll want to switch up your hair care routine and tailor it to color-treated hair.
 Use a shampoo, conditioner, and hair mask that are formulated to be safe for colored hair, like the L’Oréal Paris EverPure Repair & Defend Shampoo, L’Oréal Paris EverPure Repair and Defend Conditioner, and L’Oréal Paris EverPure Repair Remedy Balm.
 Use the shampoo and conditioner daily, switching out the conditioner for the hair mask a few times a week.

 Of course, a new hair color calls for new hairstyles to show off your look.
 Whether you’re headed to the gym or going out for a night on the town, we have a hairstyle worthy of your brunette locks.

 A brown hair color is a great canvas for a pop of color.
 Try adding some colorful strands to your hair with a temporary hair color spray!
 Here’s how:

-Style your hair as you wish—whether that’s curled, straightened, anything else.
+Style your hair as you wish—whether that’s curled, straightened, or anything else.

-Use a temporary hair color spray, like the L’Oréal Paris Colorista 1-Day Spray, to add short-lived color to your locks.
+Use a temporary hair color spray, like the L’Oréal Paris Colorista Hair Makeup Temporary 1-Day Hair Color Spray, to add short-lived color to your locks.
 Choose whatever colors you wish and spray away to your heart’s desire!

 Done sporting your colorful locks for the day?
 Your temporary hair color spray washes out in just one shampoo, so you can be back to your brunette mane in no time and be ready to try a new color.